All Episodes

 Come on, man.

-That's like saying you before you got in this program, you take a test where you're taking cocaine or not.
+That's like saying you, before you got in this program, you take a test where you're taking cocaine or not.

 What do you think, huh?

-Are you a Jodie?
+Are you a joke?

-Look, and I can play those the all day.
+Look, and I can play those.

 It's scary.

-We've got you, and maybe one or two others that are regional.
+We've got you and maybe one or two others that are regional.

 But the bottom line of it is there's nobody out there besides you and a handful of others who can give voice to the concerns of the American people.

-And and the reason why Rush had so many listeners is he gave voice to things that they felt, and and you and I know this happens because it happens to us a lot.
+And the reason why Rush had so many listeners is he gave voice to things that they felt.

 The frightening thing about what's happening under this administration is that they've taken not just a moderate term to the left.